 The Ceilidh Place

 The Ceilidh Place is famed for its fun vibe: live music, brilliant bookshop and craic around the bar.
 They kindly squeezed us in on a busy May holiday week and we enjoyed a great dinner in a room full of mouth watering paintings.
 It was amazing we didn’t buy any!
 The menu is clearly marked with GF options, so choosing is easy.
-My only gripe is the chips marked GF, on investigation are not actually GF and are cooked in the same fryer as gluten meals, which is really disappointing as some people might trust the menu when they order.
+The good news is that the chips are now fully GF and cooked in a separate fryer (this is a new development – hooray!).
 That apart, the service was good and friendly, my starter of herring and horseradish came piled high with salad and was delicious, and a main course of steak and potatoes was not too huge to push me over the edge.
 Good flavours in a nice rural hideaway pub!
 Make sure you leave time to browse in the bookshop afterwards ….

 Fish and Chips